ErikBrorsson/MVDet/eriks_readme.md

 ![](resources/images/output_cam7_foot_33.jpg)

+### MVAug + random permutation 2,4,5,6 -> 1,3,5,7

+On 1,3,5,7:
+moda: 53.7%, modp: 63.1%, precision: 92.2%, recall: 58.6%

+Conclusion: both random permutation and mvaug improve generalization capabilities individually, but the combination of the two yields the highest performance.

 # Notes
 - Camera C3 is not undistorted properly.
 Perhaps they use another cameramodel for this camera?
 The projection of points looks alrgiht, although lines does not appear straight in this camera.